muzenplaats/musje/README.md

 - Th language is derived from LilyPond, abc, pmx and the MusicTeX family.
 - The data structure is adapted from the MusicXML 3.0.
 - The idea of parsing is based on "Let's Build a Compiler - Jack Crenshaw".
-- The flow of layout start from the ideas of the css box model and stylesheets.
+- The flow of layout starts from the ideas of the css box model and stylesheets.
 - The rendering uses an `el.js` by-product, affected by "Eloquent JavaScript - Marijn Haverbeke".
   However, it can be easily reproduced by some other libraries or using canvas.
 - It uses the musical font of Cadence, LilyPond, and takes some from MuseScore.

+## Potential interest of applications
+1. Build a music library or wiki.
+2. Use in a professional music system to discuss the musical ideas, such as StackOverflow.
+3. Use in a social media, such as Facebook, to share the musical snippets to friends.